 Compensatory damages are monetary damages intended to compensate a victim for his/her loss, but how do you compensate for a tree?
 Fortunately, the law helps us figure that out.
 If, for example, a ten year old twenty foot high oak tree was wrongfully cut down on your property, then the measure of your damages can be the cost to restore a ten year old twenty foot high oak tree back on your property.
 Ten year old twenty foot high oak trees are not regularly sold, but there are experts we utilize who can calculate this figure.
 The bad news for the person or company who wrongfully cut down your tree is that this restoration cost tends to be very expensive.
 The worse news for the person or company who wrongfully cut down your tree is the law calls for a trebling of the restoration cost damages for situations when the tree cutting was willful and knowing.
 Thus, a property owner may be entitled to receive up to three times the cost of restoring the lost tree, a hefty sum.
 That is tree cutting liability in Massachusetts.

 Did someone cut down a tree on your property?
-Come in to Stevenson & Lynch, P.C. for a free one hour consultation to go over your rights so you can decide whether you want to pursue your claim.
+Come in to Stevenson & Lynch, P.C. for a consultation to go over your rights so you can decide whether you want to pursue your claim.